 The University contributes 9 percent and the employee contributes 6 percent of 120 percent of gross salary on a monthly basis.
 In this sense, CIB establishes individual accounts for AUC employees under a global set-up in the name of the AUC Staff Supplemental Pension Plan.
 Monthly contributions that do not reach LE 500 are placed in savings, earning 1 percent higher than the CIB announced rate, whereas TDs which are multiple of LE 500 are placed subsequently, with three-year duration, receiving a preferential rate of 0.9 percent higher than the announced CIB rate.

-AUC's daycare, located at AUC New Cairo, is a second home for children of the AUC community from ages one year old (and walking) to four years of age only.
+AUC's daycare, located at AUC New Cairo, is a second home for children of the AUC community from ages one year old (and walking) to five years of age only.
 Activities are conducted in English and encourage play-based learning and development.
 The daycare is managed by Early Years Company and follows AUC's holiday calendar.
 Priority is given to children of AUC staff and faculty.